alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   conformance arrives as a hidden trailing Argument, so the runtime implementation gains a `conformance` Parameter.
-- **A narrower receiver needs a Namespace of its own — and only when no bound can express it.** `flatten` is the one such Method: its items have to be Lists AND it names the inner item Type, which no Protocol bound can do.
+- **A narrower receiver needs a Namespace of its own — and only when no bound can express it.** `flatten` is the clearest case: its items have to be Lists AND it names the inner item Type, which no Protocol bound can do.
 It is declared as `NestedList<infer ItemType> for List<List<ItemType>>` in `List.es`, beside the Namespace it left.
+The numeric aggregates are the same shape for a plainer reason — `sum` is about numbers rather than about any item — so `IntegerList`, `RationalList` and `NumberList` (`NumberList.es`) each target the List of one numeric kind, and a List of Strings reaches none of them.
 A receiver matches every Namespace whose target Type it unifies with, so `[[1]]::` reaches both `List` and `NestedList`, and `[1]::flatten()` finds no Namespace to search.
 When two such Namespaces declare the SAME Method name, the narrower target wins —